Hell0WorldAgain/Interactive-boxes-app/README.md

 An Interactive and responsive web app for boxes of limit number that changes it's state on click This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+To test it, click on the vercel [link] (https://interactive-boxes-dcja16h2j-abhisheks-projects-a45c28af.vercel.app/), enter any number b/w 5-25 in the input box to generate boxes of that count.
+Try clicking on those boxes one-by-one randomely, once you're finished with clicking on all it'll automatically started reverting to it's initial state.

 ## Getting Started

 First, run the development server: